vanzod/ccslurm4ai/README.md

 ```

 To prevent affecting running jobs it is important to ensure that no jobs are running on nodes that are being terminated by draining nodes first.

+## Users management

+The cluster users management is provided through CycleCloud built-in authentication system.
+Detailed documentation can be found [here](https://learn.microsoft.com/en-us/azure/cyclecloud/concepts/user-management).

+Once the user and its SSH public key are added to CycleCloud, edit the `bastion_ssh_login.sh` and `bastion_tunnel_login.sh` scripts (or the equivalent ones for the scheduler if login nodes are not desired) with the appropriate username and private SSH key file path.
+The new user can now use those scripts to access the cluster through Bastion.

 ## Cluster customization